Skin Tumors on Dogs

 Symptoms

-The symptoms vary depending on the type of tumor, but in general they will cause prominent masses of tissue such as protruding lumps you can feel from touching the dog or noticeable to the naked eye.
-Common symptoms of skin tumors are:
+The symptoms vary depending on the type of tumor, but in general, they will cause prominent masses of tissue such as protruding lumps you can feel by touching the dog or noticeable to the naked eye.
+Common symptoms of skin tumors include:

 • Nodules, whether rounded or cauliflower-shaped.